-We have incurred substantial operating losses and expects to continue to incur significant operating losses for the foreseeable future and may never become profitable.
-As of March 31, 2024, we had an accumulated deficit of \$386.2 million.
+At March 31, 2025, we had cash and cash equivalents of \$14.2 million.
+We have funded our operations to date primarily with the proceeds from various public and private offerings of our common stock.
+We have incurred substantial operating losses and expect to continue to incur significant operating losses for the foreseeable future and may never become profitable.
+We will continue to seek additional funding through corporate partnerships and capital markets fundraising.
+As of March 31, 2025, we had an accumulated deficit of \$396.9 million.